 • Contains protein and choline, both of which help to build cell membranes essential in regenerating cells after birth.
 Choline is essential for both the mother and baby’s brain development.

-Chocolate Chips + Maple Syrup
+Mini Chocolate Chips + Maple Syrup (I like this brand)

 • This is the JOY factor!